 - Shows the received signal strength.
-The greater the number of bars, the stronger the signal. - Appears when a new text message has been received. - Appears when a new voice mail has been received.

-- Appears when the IrDA port is active.
-For details, see "Infrared Activation" on page 98. - Appears when you set an alarm to ring at a specified time.
-For details, see page "Alarm" on page 106. - Appears when you are out of your service area. - Appears when a call is in progress. - Appears when the Call Forwarding feature is active.
-For details, see page "Call Forwarding" on page 100. - Appears when Alert type is vibration or you set the phone to vibrate when you receive a call. - Appears when the flash is set to on. - Appears when Silent mode is active. - Shows the level of your battery.
+The greater the number of bars, the stronger the signal. - Appears when a new text message has been received. - Appears when a new voice mail has been received. - Appears when a new multimedia message has been received. - Appears when you set an alarm to ring at a specified time.
+For details, see page "Alarm" on page 100. - Appears when you are out of your service area. - Appears when a call is in progress. - Appears when the Call Forwarding feature is active.
+For details, see page "Call Forwarding" on page 94. - Appears when Alert type is vibration or you set the phone to vibrate when you receive a call.

+- Appears when Silent mode is active.

+- Appears when Mute is active.

+- Shows the level of your battery.
 The more bars you see, the more power you have remaining.